 Moonlit Movie Nights

-Till September – L’Isola di Roma, Casa del Cinema & Arene di Roma
+Casa del Cinema, Cinema in Piazza & Arene di Roma

 Nothing says summer in the Eternal City like a movie under the stars (preferably with a gelato in hand).
 This month, piazzas, lush villas, and Rome’s only island transform into open-air cinemas, showing everything from classic flicks, to kid-friendly favorites, to new releases.
-Among our favorites, L’Isola di Roma, right on the Tiberina Island is a can’t miss.
-For a different setting under the towering pines of Villa Borghese, Casa del Cinema will host its outdoor film festival Caleidoscopio.
+Among our favorites, under the towering pines of Villa Borghese, Casa del Cinema will host its outdoor film festival Caleidoscopio.
+Another option is the unique Floating Theatre on EUR’s lake.
 For more information and for more open-air cinemas, check out our article!

 Largo Aqua Felix (Piazza di Siena), Villa Borghese